nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 Usage
 =====
-The output that Partition Manager generates can be used in various areas of your code.
+The output that the Partition Manager generates can be used in various areas of your code.

 C code
 ------
-When Partition Manager is enabled, all source files are compiled with the define ``USE_PARTITION_MANAGER`` set to 1.
+When the Partition Manager is enabled, all source files are compiled with the define ``USE_PARTITION_MANAGER`` set to 1.
-If you use this define in your code, the preprocessor can choose what code to include depending on whether Partition Manager is being used.
+If you use this define in your code, the preprocessor can choose what code to include depending on whether the Partition Manager is being used.

 .. code-block:: C